rosenam/cirsium-2022/README.md

 java -jar astral.5.7.7.jar -i concatenated.tre -o out.astral.tre
 ```
 ## Population genomics analysis
+The following results are not found in the manuscript, but were conducted out of curiosity about the dataset.
 ### Variant calling
 I followed this tutorial to call variants and create a VCF file for population genomics analysis: (https://speciationgenomics.github.io/)
 An exploration of the variant based statistics produced from my dataset using R can be found here: [R Markdown](https://github.com/rosenam/cirsium-2022/blob/main/vcf_analysis.Rmd) or [PDF](https://github.com/rosenam/cirsium-2022/blob/main/vcf_analysis.pdf).